potebishesh/utappointments/README.md

 ### Vision Statement:
 “Simple aesthetic, easy to follow, and easy setup for making office hours appointments”

-### Code Compilation Instruction:
-Go to our github repository: https://github.com/twestbrook09/CSE3311-WebApp
-Download/Clone the repository.
-In the main folder, open “index.html” with a web browser (Eg.Google Chrome).

-### Documentation:
+# Documentation:

 https://docs.google.com/document/d/1olBxjYKcjPXCY4DLDj05zYgYOF5RVmVbUcX-wEYVFaM/edit

+# Getting Started

+To get the Node server running locally:

+ - Clone this repo
+ - `npm install` to install all required dependencies
+ - `nodemon app.js` to start the local server

+# Code Overview

-### Dependencies:
+## Dependencies:
-cors: allows API calls from front end to backend
+ - cors - allows API calls from front end to backend
-dotenv: place to store configs for our database like passwords, good practice for security reasons
+ - dotenv - place to store configs for our database like passwords, good practice for security reasons
-express: a robust framework for creating web and mobile apps
+ - express - a robust framework for creating web and mobile apps
-mysql: lets us interface with mySQL server and make queries
+ - mysql - lets us interface with mySQL server and make queries
-nodemon: updates the server so don't have to restart script all the time, it'll watch for us
+ - nodemon - updates the server so don't have to restart script all the time, it'll watch for us
-bcrypt: lets us hash passwords
+ - bcrypt - lets us hash passwords

-### Application Structure:
+## Application Structure:
-app.js: Entry point to our application.
+ - `app.js` - File used to start web server.
+ - `controllers/` - Folder containing business logic like UserController.js or AnalyticsController.js.
+ - `public/` - Folder containing image/js/css files.
+ - `routes/` - Folder containing routing logic.
-public: Folder containing our html/css/images
+ - `views/` - Folder containing HTML/ejs files.
-js:     Folder containing scripts for our html pages

-### How to Use Nodemon:
-Change to be in server directory and use the command in terminal 'nodemon app'.
-Done.